Allergy Testing:

 Can you use previous allergy test results from other doctors’ offices?

-There are times when this is possible for making sublingual immunotherapy SLIT, but not for injections (SCIT).
+There are times when this is possible for making sublingual immunotherapy SLIT, but not injections (SCIT).

 Are there medications that can affect my testing?

 It is very important to inform us of all medications you are taking prior to testing.
-Antihistamines or medications with antihistamine like effects will block the skin’s reaction to testing and lead to false negative results.
+Antihistamines or medications with antihistamine like effects will block reactions giving false negatives.
 A class of anti-hypertensive medication, known as “beta blockers”, is specifically contraindicated for both testing and immunotherapy.
 They block the effectiveness of rescue medications used in the unlikely event of an anaphylactic reaction.
-Failure to disclose Beta Blockers use could have serious consequences.

 What can I expect after the test?